-In general, you are required to begin receiving a minimum benefit distribution no later than the April 1 of the calendar year following the later of (a) the calendar year in which you reach age 701⁄2 or (b) the calendar year in which you terminate employment.
-If you are still employed, you may, however, affirmatively elect to commence payments as early as the April 1 of the calendar year following the calendar year in which you attain age 701⁄2.
+In general, you are required to begin receiving a minimum benefit distribution no later than the April 1 of the calendar year following the year in which you reach age $70\frac{1}{2}$.
+However, if you continue working past age $70\frac{1}{2}$ you can choose to defer payments until the April 1 following the year in which you actually retire.

 For your minimum distribution, you may choose any of the Plan's optional forms of payment.
 Minimum benefit distributions are generally not eligible to be rolled over into an IRA or other eligible retirement account.
-If you begin payments in the calendar year in which you reach age 701⁄2, or the calendar year you retire, if later, the portion of your payment that is a minimum distribution amount cannot be rolled over even if you elect to receive your benefit in the form of a lump sum.

-If you defer payments into the calendar year following the calendar year in which you reach age 701⁄2, or the calendar year in which you retire, if later, you must take a minimum benefit distribution for both that year and the prior year resulting in distributions by April 1 and December 31 of the same year.
+If you begin payments in the calendar year in which you reach age 701⁄2, or the year you retire, if later, the minimum distribution amount cannot be rolled over even if you elect to receive your benefit in the form of a lump sum.
+If you defer payments into the year following the year in which you reach age 701⁄2 or the year you retire, if later, you must take a minimum benefit distribution for both that year and the prior year (resulting in distributions by April 1 and December 31 of the same year).

-A notice will be mailed to your last known address if you are required to begin receiving minimum distributions.
+A notice will be mailed to you if you are required to begin receiving minimum distributions.
 You should make sure you keep your address on file up to date.